Regiment van Heutsz: Korean War

-Since the Regiment van Heutsz did not have its colors in 1950, a Dutch flag that was used in Korea as the battle flag of the Nederlands Detachement Verenigde Naties became the regimental colour.
+Since the Regiment Van Heutsz did not have its colors in 1950, a Dutch flag that was used in Korea as the battle flag of the Nederlands Detachement Verenigde Naties became the regimental colour.
 This flag now has official status and is shown on every parade and function of the regiment in tandem with the Sovereign's Colour awarded years after (which makes the regiment the only one in the RNA to carry a UK-style strand of colours).
 American and Korean battle streamers, representing the US Presidential Unit Citation, are attached to this flag.

 The Regiment suffered 116 Dutch and 20 attached-Korean soldiers killed in action, three soldiers are still MIA, while one Dutchman was taken prisoner and died in a North Korean POW camp.
 The Dutch casualties are buried at the United Nations Memorial Cemetery in Busan, including their commander, Lt.
-Col. Marinus Petrus Antonius den Ouden, who was killed in action during the Battle of Hoengsong in February 1951.
-(Posthumously, den Ouden was received Netherlands' highest military award, the Military Order of William.)
+Col. Marinus Petrus Antonius den Ouden, who was killed in action during the Battle of Hoengsong in February 1951 (Den Ouden posthumously received the Netherlands' highest military award, the Military Order of William).
 A total of 381 soldiers were wounded.
 A total of 115 Surinamese soldiers also fought together with the Dutch, at least two died.

-Post Korean Service and ISAF Deployment
+Post Korean service and ISAF deployment

-The traditions of the Regiment van Heutsz are currently maintained by one battalion serving as part of 11 Luchtmobiele (Airmobile) Brigade:
+The traditions of the Regiment Van Heutsz are currently maintained by one battalion serving as part of 11 Luchtmobiele (Airmobile) Brigade: